-Performance outcomes Acceptable outcomes Complies Comments PO11 Storage areas for stormwater detention and retention: (a) protect or enhance the environmental values of receiving waters; (b) achieve specified water quality objectives; (c) where possible, provide for recreational use; (d) maximise community benefit; and (e) minimise risk to public safety. d provided. n/a Not applicable.
-Excavation or filling PO12 Traffic generated by fillin or excavation does no impact on the amenity of the surrounding area. transportation of fill to or from n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO11 Storage areas f stormwater detention aretention: (a) protect or enhance the environmental values of receiving waters; (b) achieve specified water quality objectives; (c) where possible, provide for recreational use; (d) maximise community benefit; and (e) minimise risk to public safety. n/a Not applicable.
+Excavation or filling PO12 Traffic generated by filling or excavation does in impact on the amenity the surrounding area. ot transportation of fill to or from n/a Not applicable.
 AO12.2 Transportation of fill to or from the site does not occur: (a) within peak traffic times; and (b) before 7am or after 6pm Monday to Friday; (c) before 7am or after 1pm Saturdays; and (d) on Sundays or Public Holidays. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments PO13 Air pollutants, dust and AO13.1 Dust emissions do not extend n/a Not applicable. sediment particles from excavation or filling, do not cause significant environmental harm or nuisance impacts.
+Performance outcomes Acceptable outcomes Complies Comments PO13 Air pollutants, dust and sediment particles from AO13.1 Dust emissions do not extend beyond the boundary of the site. n/a Not applicable. excavation or filling, do not cause significant environmental harm or nuisance impacts.
 AO13.2 No other air pollutants, including odours, are detectable at the boundary of the site. n/a Not applicable.
 AO13.3 A management plan for control of dust and air pollutants is prepared and implemented. n/a Not applicable.
 PO14 Access to the premises (including driveways and paths) does not have an adverse impact on: (a) safety; (b) drainage; (c) visual amenity; and (d) privacy of adjoining premises.
 ACCESS to the premises (including all works associated with the access): (a) must follow as close as possible to the existing contours; (b) be contained within the premises and not the road reserve, and (c) are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-Weed and pest management PO15 Development prevents the spread of weeds, seeds or other pests into clean areas or away from infested areas.
-AO15 No acceptable outcome is provided. • The development will comply as relevant.
+Weed and pest manageme PO15 Development prevents the spread of weeds, seeds or other pests into clean areas or away from infested areas.
+AO15 No acceptable outcome is provided. n/a Not applicable.
 Contaminated land

-Performance outcomes Acceptable outcomes Complies Comments PO16 Development is located and designed to ensure that users and nearby sensitive land uses are not exposed to unacceptable levels of contaminants AO16 Development is located where: (a) soils are not contaminated by pollutants which represent a health or safety risk to users; or (b) contaminated soils are remediated prior to plan sealing, operational works permit, or issuing of building works permit. • The development will comply as relevant.
+Performance outcomes Acceptable outcomes Complies Comments PO16 Development is located and designed to ensure that users and nearby sensitive land uses are not exposed to unacceptable levels of contaminants AO16 Development is located where: (a) soils are not contaminated by pollutants which represent a health or safety risk to users; or (b) contaminated soils are remediated prior to plan sealing, operational works permit, or issuing of building works permit. n/a Not applicable.
 Fire services in developme ents accessed by common priva te title PO17 Fire hydrants are located in positions that will enable fire services to access water safely, effectively and efficiently.
-AO17.1 Fire hydrants are located in accessways or private roads held in common private title at a maximum spacing of: (a) 120 metres for residential development; and (b) 90 metres for any other development. n/a Not applicable.
+Fire hydrants are located in accessways or private roads held in common private title at a maximum spacing of: (a) 120 metres for residential development; and (b) 90 metres for any other development. n/a Not applicable.
 AO17.2 Fire hydrants are located at all intersections of accessways or private roads held in common private title. n/a Not applicable.